Hi David, if you could please help me with a few questions:

 Some improvements could be made on the front axle.
 I am sure that the engineers at X-Fusion have their reasons for using a bolt on axle, but a tool-free design is much more welcome on a trail fork.
-Also, the axle threads in to one side of the fork leg but although there is only one pinch bolt, you still need two wrenches to remove the axle– a 5mm allen for the pinch bolt and a 6mm allen for the axle itself.
-While not a deal breaker, just changing the hardware to use the same size wrench would be an improvement over the current design.
+Also, the axle threads in to one side of the fork leg but although there is only one pinch bolt, you still need two tools to remove the axle– a 5mm allen for the pinch bolt and a 6mm allen for the axle itself.
+While not a deal breaker, just changing the hardware to use the same size tool would be an improvement over the current design.

 Long Term Durability

 X-Fusion designed the Metric with long term durability in mind.
-Carbon guards protect the magnesium lowers from damage, and even if these guards break, they would be cheaper and easier to replace than a full set of lowers.
-X-Fusion also provides a full range of videos on their website which include servicing the lowers and performing travel adjustments on the Metric, which makes it easy to keep the fork in good working order.
+Carbon guards protect the magnesium lowers from damage, and even if these guards break they would be cheaper and easier to replace than a full set of lowers.
+X-Fusion also provides a full range of videos on their website which include servicing the lowers and performing travel adjustments on the Metric, making it easy to keep the fork in good working order.
 With plenty of harsh miles on mine, the fork is still holding up great - I have yet to see any oil find its way out and no bushing wear is apparent.